jclemans/jclemans.github.io/_posts/2018-01-25-the-what-and-why-of-bitcoin.md

 It's now been about 8 years since I first started paying attention to Bitcoin.
 A lot has happened - some good, some bad.
 Here are some of the ongoing challenges and corresponding recommendations:

 * Exchanges are potential central points of failure.
 The good news is that people are hard at work creating **decentralized exchanges**.

 * Individuals are susceptible to social engineering/hacks if they are lax in their security. **Don't keep significant amounts of bitcoin or any cryptocurrency in online exchanges.
 Research and use paper or hardware wallets.**

 * Software forks, developer drama, and uncertainty around regulations.
 Time will tell here.
+Crypto advocates need to start working together effectively to push back against the most unreasonable regulations.
+If governments continue down a path of regulating everyone into criminality, then the best approach with probably continue to be to innovate around and make regulations irrelevent.
+This is probably the most likely long term trend.
+Laws are hard to change, pushing code is faster and easier.

 * Transaction backlogs and high transaction fees prevent Bitcoin from being useful for small transactions. **Lightning Network** is currently being tested, which is being hailed as a solution to the network congestion and scaling issues.
 Lightning Network is an off chain protocol that allows a lot of transactions to be handled off of the main Bitcoin blockchain and only settled up with the main chain periodically.
 Sort of like a networked bar tab for your bitcoin.

 ### Summary